-FMT_MTD.1.1/The TSF shall restrict the ability to write the Initialization Data and Pre-personalization Data to the Manufacturer.INI ENAPre-personalization Data to the Manufacturer.
+FMT_MTD.1.1/ The TSF shall restrict the ability to write the Initialization Data and Pre-personalization Data to the Manufacturer.

 Application note: The pre-personalization Data includes but is not limited to the authentication reference data for the Personalization Agent which is the symmetric cryptographic Personalization Agent Key.